basespace/basespace-ruby-sdk/README.md

 Given a sample "a\_sample" we can retrieve a subset of the full file-list using a query parameter dictionary:

-    # Get a BaseSpace API object as above, retrieve a list of our projects,
+*Note:* Create a `BaseSpaceAPI` object as described under "[Getting Started](#getting-started)" first.
+The instance should be referenced by the variable `bs_api`, just as in the examples of the "[Getting Started](#getting-started)" section.

-    # pick the first available project, get its samples, and then assign the
+    # With a BaseSpace API object created as shown above, retrieve a list of our projects,
-    # first sample to `a_sample`.
+    # pick the first available project, get its samples, and then assign the first sample
-    bs_api = BaseSpaceAPI.new(client_id, client_secret, basespace_url, api_version, app_session_id, access_token)
+    # to the variable `a_sample`.
     my_projects = bs_api.get_project_by_user('current')
     a_project = my_projects.first
     my_samples = a_project.get_samples(bs_api)